Limit Order Books

 \subsubsection{Fundamental values and informed traders}

-Some perfect-rationality models centre around the idea that a subset of market participants are \emph{informed traders} who know the ``fundamental'' or ``true'' value for the asset being traded; everyone else is \emph{uninformed} and does not know this true value (see e.g., \cite{Copeland:1983, Glosten:1985, Glosten:1994, Kyle:1985}). \textcite{Bouchaud:2009} noted that many researchers now reject the idea of assets having fundamental values, but such models do provide insight into price formation in markets with asymmetric information.
+Some perfect-rationality models centre around the idea that a subset of traders are \emph{informed traders} who know the ``fundamental'' or ``true'' value of the traded asset, whereas everyone else is \emph{uninformed} and does not know this true value (see, e.g., \citet{Copeland:1983, Glosten:1985, Glosten:1994, Kyle:1985}). \citet{Bouchaud:2009} noted that many researchers now reject the idea that assets have fundamental values, but such models can still provide insight into price formation in markets with asymmetric information.

-In the classic \textcite{Kyle:1985} model, uninformed traders placed limit and market orders to trade with each other.
-At the same time, informed traders observed the LOB and, if ever an uninformed trader posted a buy limit order with a price above (respectively, sell limit order with a price below) the fundamental value, an informed trader would submit a market order to ``pick-off'' the mispriced limit order and thereby make a profit.

-However, more recent models have highlighted several reasons that informed traders should sometimes choose to submit limit orders rather than market orders, for example to avoid detection by other market participants (who would surely mimic an informed trader whom they knew to be well-informed about the fundamental value of the asset, and thereby erode his/her profit opportunities \cite{Rosu:2010}) and to obtain better prices for their trades \cite{Chakravarty:1995, Rosu:2010}.
+In the classic \citet{Kyle:1985} model, uninformed traders placed limit orders and market orders in an LOB.
+At the same time, informed traders observed this LOB and, if an uninformed trader posted a buy limit order with a price above (respectively, sell limit order with a price below) the fundamental value, then an informed trader submitted a market order that matched to the mispriced limit order and thereby made a profit.
+However, more recent models \citep{Chakravarty:1995, Rosu:2010} have noted several reasons that informed traders should sometimes choose to submit limit orders rather than market orders --- for example, to avoid detection by other traders who would mimic their actions if they knew them to be informed \citep{Rosu:2010}.